Welcome to the Early Years Foundation Stage

 Adult led activities are playful and practical in nature and based on first hand experiences wherever possible.
 The children are supported to develop problem-solving skills through open-ended tasks and opportunities to share their thinking with others.
 The number of adult led activities that the children take part in increases throughout the year, as their concentration develops.

 We aim to deliver the curriculum through planned, purposeful play and present new concepts in meaningful contexts that enable the children to build on what they already know.
-At the beginning of each project, practitioners lead the children in discussion to identify areas that they are particularly interested in.
+At the beginning of each theme, practitioners lead the children in discussion to identify areas that they are particularly interested in.

 Observation and Assessment